 This is very close to \(\pi = 3.14159\dots\).
 Leibniz’s formula is looking good!

-Surprisingly, when we add infinitely many fractions, the order can matter!
+Surprisingly, when we add infinitely many positive and negative fractions, the order can matter!
 But our approximation to \(\pi\) uses only a large finite number of fractions, so it’s okay to add the terms in any convenient order.